ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-16-way-speed-selenium-tests.md

 duplicating work should be nullified if possible – you don't need to test the same thing multiple times.

 We've come up with a simple and efficient solution.
-Using [DbUnit](http://dbunit.sourceforge.net/), we create several “immortal” (till 2040 year) sessions, one for each user:
+Using [DbUnit](http://dbunit.sourceforge.net/), we create several "immortal" (till 2040 year) sessions, one for each user:

 ```
 <sessions sessionid="084e317cecea464f96b9fbc1f8b8db5c"